bomonike/bomonike.github.io/learn-chinese.md

 1. Take the FREE <a target="_blank" href="https://chinesezerotohero.teachable.com/p/introduction-to-chinese">ZeroToHero 15-hour/12 video lesson intro course</a> by an English native speaker who uses the English-subtitled <a target="_blank" href="https://www.youtube.com/playlist?list=PLiL-CuIBxVwMz9Zk9tUc2Q_lFUL_nBS8y">40-episode family comedy drama TV series Go Ahead!
 (2020) on YouTube</a>.

-1. Install an app covering features (ideally an app serving multiple features).
-Ideally a free one with offline operation.

-   * About 5% of Chinese characters are memonics that has some resemblance to the object.

 1. (such as Google Translate and Migaku) to use your camera to take a picture of street signs. for a translation.
 The Migaku app turns real content turns to flashcard.

    https://fanyi.baidu.com/mtpe-individual/transText#/zh/en/